gripableteam/gripable-play-unity-docs/source/index.html.md

 # Releases

-Check out from these links the documentation for the released versions of Gripable Play Unity.
+Documentation links of specific Gripable Play Unity versions.

 <aside class="warning">This documentation is for features still in development!
 Check out the documentation for the latest released version from the links below.</aside>